 Our Board is soliciting proxies from our shareholders.
-This will give you an opportunity to vote at our annual meeting without having to attend.
 When you deliver a valid proxy, the shares represented by that proxy will be voted by a named agent in accordance with your instructions.

 If you are a shareholder and vote by proxy but make no specification on your proxy card that you have otherwise properly executed, the named persons will vote the shares represented by your proxy: